apostrophecms/docs/docs/guide/batch-operations.md

   This is more or less the last part (though we'll also need to take a look at that `resetter` iterator).
 The job module, `@apostrophecms/job`, has methods to process long-running jobs, including `runBatch` for batch operations. `runBatch` takes the following arguments:
   - the `req` object
-  - an array of IDs, `req.body._ids`, used to find database documents to update
+  - an array of IDs, `req.body._ids`, used to find database documents to update (we're running it through a method that ensures they are ID-like)
   - an iterator function (more on that below)
   - an options object, which we always use to include to define the `action` name for client-side event handlers